isomerpages/moe-chongfu/news/news/_posts/2023-04-12-post-North Division Day 2023.md

 description: ""
 image: ""
 ---
 <p>Brownies and Guiders from the North Division gathered on 31 March 2023 to celebrate the North Division Day.
-This year, the celebration hinges on the theme, ‘Our World, Our Peaceful Future’.
+This year, the celebration hinges on the theme, <b>‘Our World, Our Peaceful Future’</b>.
 In line with the United Nations Sustainability Development Goal (SDG) on Climate Action, a wide range of activities have been organized, in hope of empowering a generation of environmentally conscious girls and women to be active eco-stewards. </p>

 <p>Held at Fuchun Secondary School, more than 1000 girls and leaders from 37 schools from the North Division participated in the Culinary Challenge, Innovative Ideas Challenge, Dance &amp; Fitness Workout Competitions, Wide Game, Telematch, Spoken Word Poetry Recital and 100 Girls Project. </p>